Sachin19/seq2seq-con/README.md

 ## Pretrained Models

-Pretrained models for the mentioned language pairs will soon be available as well
+Pretrained models for the mentioned language pairs will soon be available.

 ## Publications